lilymaryam/bioinformatics_programs/README.md

  **Learning Python**
 =======================

-Lily Karim's repository for MCB 185 @ UC Davis
+Lily Karim's repository for Bioinformatics Programming @ UC Davis
 ------------------------------------------------

-HW1: writing .py files and pushing to Git Repo
+Week 1: writing .py files and pushing to Git Repo
 	* hello_world.py
-HW2: using math and indexing for basic python and bioinformatics code
+Week 2: using math and indexing for basic python and bioinformatics code
 	* sumfac.py
 	* frame.py
-HW3: using for loops and nested for loops to analyze and slice DNA sequence. analyzing efficient computational methods
+Week 3: using for loops and nested for loops to analyze and slice DNA sequence. analyzing efficient computational methods
 	* gc_win.py
 	* gc_win2.py
-HW4: importing modules, using command line parameters, reading from files, and other mathematical practices
+Week 4: importing modules, using command line parameters, reading from files, and other mathematical practices
 	* birthday.py
 	* entropy.py
 	* fasta_stats.py